empoweredfutures/ef-tech-docs/onboarding.md

    Your EF Google Calendar will have weekly meeting events

-   Currently for the IT team we have 1 meeting a week
+   Currently for the IT team we have 2 meetings a week

    - Tuesday @ 6:30PM EST, Tech and Innovation Sync Up
+   - Friday @ 1:30PM EST, Tech Sync Up

 1. Contributing Code